Zaza (song): Release and promotion

 After a long social media hiatus for almost five months after releasing his second studio album, TattleTales, 6ix9ine posted a one-minute-long snippet of the song on Instagram on February 4, 2021.
 On February 18, 2021, he announced the imminent release of the song and its official music video through an Instagram story.

 Music video

 The official music video for "Zaza" was released along with the song on February 19, 2021.
 6ix9ine uses some camera footage of the argument between himself and Meek Mill in the middle of the video.
 On February 22, 2021, 6ix9ine had revealed that Meek Mill had written a letter to the lawyers of Roc Nation to request the visuals be removed from YouTube, who then obliged.
+He later released another version of the music video without the Meek Mill footage.